 Herein, we developed a spiral volumetric optoacoustic tomography (SVOT) technique that offers the unique capability to efficiently bridge the visualization of dynamic processes at multiple scales.
-The temporal resolution of the system inversely scales with the size of the scanned region, while realtime three-dimensional imaging remains possible for an area effectively captured by the volumetric imaging probe.
-By means of SVOT, we demonstrate a range of multi-scale dynamic imaging capabilities, from three-dimensional millisecond-scale visualization at the whole organ level, via tracking contrast agent kinetics in selected areas, all the way to whole-body longitudinal studies with unprecedented image quality.
+The temporal resolution of the system inversely scales with the size of the scanned region, whereas real-time 3D imaging remains possible for an area effectively captured by the volumetric imaging probe.
+By means of SVOT, we demonstrate a range of multi-scale dynamic imaging capabilities, from 3D millisecond-scale visualization at the whole-organ level, via tracking contrast agent kinetics in selected areas, all the way to whole-body longitudinal studies with unprecedented image quality.

-II.
 MATERIALS AND METHODS